 We have been given a mighty sword with which to fight.
 Whether we consider prayer a powerful strategy or another weapon for the battle, the combination of the Word of God with prayer is a powerful force for advancing the glorious purposes of our King, for whom we are all ambassadors.
 May God grant us every grace we need to be alert with all perseverance and boldness in prayer and supplication so that the next generation might know the mystery of the Gospel, “the children yet unborn, and arise and tell them to their children, so that they should set their hope in God” (Psalm 78:6-7).

 This post is excerpted from Big, Bold, Biblical Prayers for the Next Generation.
-Visit Truth78.org/prayer to download a free digital version of this new booklet and to join a community of people committed to praying for the next generation.
+Visit Truth78.org/prayer to download a free digital copy and to join a community of people committed to praying for the next generation.